Anashost/Smart-Shades-UI-Home-Assistant/README.md

 - All shades `cover.all_shades` (to group all shades into one entity)

 ## 3. Create this custom helper:
+* We need this to function as a virtual slider, allowing us to set the target shade position dynamically in UI automations.

 * this one you put in `Configuration.yaml`
 * Replace `livingroomshade_slider` and `Livingroomshade slider` with the name you want.